kaushik88/weakLearner/_posts/2016-09-28-subtypes-and-supertypes.md

 **Bounds**

-Consider the pair class that we've defined above but where both the elements are of the same type -
+Consider the pair class in the example above but where both the elements are of the same type -

 {% gist kaushik88/879ed8185f81d085364450e2c93132e3 bounds1.scala %}